 5. Communication: DIS to Students

 DIS will reach out to students individually and as a group as necessary.
 DIS maintains local addresses and phone numbers for all students, as well as an all-student email and SMS text service.
-In case DIS needs to reach student while on study tour, staff remaining in Copenhagen have a full overview of students in attendance, hotel addresses, scheduled events, and tour leaders’ cell phone numbers.
+In case DIS needs to reach a student while on study tour, staff remaining in Copenhagen have a full overview of students in attendance, hotel addresses, scheduled events, and tour leaders’ cell phone numbers.

 6. Communication: DIS to Sending Institutions